-When many of our guests hear about class 4 white water rafting, they might feel intimidated.
-If you dont know the river classifications yet, be sure to check out our rafting classification post.
-In this post, we’ll explore what class 4 whitewater rafting is and why anyone can do it on their first time on the river, Especially with us at Whitewater Excitement.
+When many of our guests hear about class 4 whitewater rafting, they might feel intimidated.
+If you don’t know the river classifications yet, be sure to check out our rafting classification post.
+In this post, we’ll explore what class 4 whitewater rafting is and why anyone can do it on their first time on the river, especially with us at Whitewater Excitement.
 With over 40 years of professional rafting experience we’ll make sure you’re in good hands, having fun the whole day!

 There are 6 different classes of whitewater, ranging from Class 1 to Class 6.
 These classes (also referred to as grades internationally) are determined by the difficulty and river features.
 You may also see the use of roman numerals, such as Class 4 written as Class IV.